Health-Informatics-UoN/rcc-monitor/README.md

 - The above runs against the default local server, using the connection string in `appsettings.Development.json`
 - You can specify a connection string with the `--connection "<connection string>"` option

+## Authentication setup

+We use Keycloak for authentication, and the service runs as part of the `docker-compose`.

+When setting up a new environment, you need to import the Keycloak realm, found in `keycloak/nuh-dev.json`.
+This realm contains the client applications for backend and frontend, and custom roles.

 ## 📁 Repository contents

 Areas within this repo include: